jnyfah/jnyfah.github.io/_posts/casting.md

           ```c++
             dynamic_cast<new_type> (expression)
           ```
-    Basically, dynamic cast is used for casting along the class inheritance heirachy in C++, this just means casting an object from based class type to derived type and vice versa.
-News flash this can also be done with C-style casting but the diffrence is, downcasting from a base class to derived class, may fail if pointer is not actually of derived type, this means the cast is invalid, dynamic cast checks that the object being cast is actually of the derived class type and returns a null pointer if the object is not of the desired type (unless you're casting to a reference type -- then it throws a bad_cast exception) but other casts or C-style cast wont.
+    Basically, dynamic cast is used for casting along the class inheritance hierarchy in C++, this just means casting an object from based class type to derived type and vice versa.

+    News flash this can also be done with C-style casting but the difference is, downcasting from a base class to derived class, may fail if pointer is not actually of derived type, this means the cast is invalid, dynamic cast checks that the object being cast is actually of the derived class type and returns a null pointer if the object is not of the desired type (unless you're casting to a reference type -- then it throws a bad_cast exception) but other casts or C-style cast wont.
       ```c++
       class MyBase { public: virtual void test() {} };
       class MyDerived : public MyBase {};